JHaugaard/claude-commands/session-start.md

 2. Ask: "What are we working on this session?"

+3. Load MCP preferences:
+   - Read `~/.claude/rules/mcp-preferences.md`
+   - Check "Default Servers" table for user's preferred servers
+   - Check "Tool Subsets" for preferred tool configurations

+4. Offer server selection based on preferences:

+   **If defaults exist:**
+   "Your default servers are: [list from preferences]
+   - Load defaults?
+   - Customize for this session?
+   - Start fresh (no servers)?"

+   **If no defaults yet:**
-3. Ask: "Which MCP servers do you need?
+   "Which MCP servers do you need?
 I can search the catalog."
    - If user wants to browse, use `mcp-find`:
      - Docs: `mcp-find context7`
      - Search: `mcp-find perplexity`, `mcp-find search`